rebuilt/lv-user-config/README.md

+# Do not use.
+No longer works
+I'm going to leave this up for reference but the strategy mapped out here no longer works.
+LunarVim changed the way it loads lv-config.lua so the method here no longer works.

 This project is a way to manage LunarVim configuration files.
 The approach is to use a external git repository or a git submodule to separate out the two concerns: user-specific configuration from LunarVim core configuration.
 This means a user can create their own configuration files in their own repos.
 Changes will be tracked in their own git submodule.

 Having a separate repo also enables users to share configurations with one another.
 It means we might also create a marketplace for different modes: web development, script-writing, document creation, etc.